Parker-Bakken/automation-system-design/README.md

 ---

+## System Design Philosophy

+This repository focuses on **automation as a system**, not just individual workflows.

+Many automation projects fail because they are built as single scripts or visual flows without considering reliability, observability, and long-term maintainability.

+The design patterns documented here follow a few core principles.

+### 1. Automations should be deterministic

+A workflow should behave predictably when given the same input.

+This means designing with:

+* idempotent actions
+* clear state transitions
+* duplicate protection
+* explicit validation steps

+---

+### 2. Workflows should assume failure

+External APIs fail.
+Data formats change.
+Users submit invalid inputs.

+Production automation systems must include:

+* retry strategies
+* fallback paths
+* dead-letter handling
+* manual replay options
+* structured error logging

+---

+### 3. Systems should expose observable behavior

+A reliable automation system should make it easy to answer questions like:

+* What ran?
+* What failed?
+* Where did it fail?
+* How often does it fail?
+* What is the average processing time?

+This requires:

+* structured logs
+* measurable workflow states
+* monitoring and alerts
+* traceable execution runs

+---

+### 4. Separate orchestration from logic

+A maintainable automation system separates:

+**Orchestration**

+* workflow coordination
+* step ordering
+* branching logic
+* retries and recovery

+**Business Logic**

+* data transformations
+* AI prompts
+* enrichment logic
+* scoring or classification

+This separation keeps workflows modular and easier to maintain.

+---

+### 5. Human review should exist for high-risk actions

+Automation should assist humans, not replace oversight for sensitive actions.

+Human review steps are recommended for:

+* publishing public content
+* financial transactions
+* customer communications
+* destructive operations
+* compliance-sensitive actions

+---

+### 6. Design for evolution

+Automation systems rarely stay static.

+Systems should be designed so they can:

+* add new integrations
+* extend workflows
+* modify logic safely
+* replace providers without major redesign

+Architecture patterns in this repo prioritize **extensibility and modularity**.

+---

+These principles guide the examples, templates, and architecture patterns documented throughout this repository.

 ## 🚧 Project Status

 This repo is **actively evolving** as new patterns and real-world automation systems are designed and tested.